 Address: 606 S Broad St, Mankato, MN 56001, United States

 The Hubbard House, also known as The R.D.
 Hubbard House, is one of Mankato, Minnesota’s finest examples of classic Victorian architecture.
-In the city of Mankato, it is a beautiful museum and a popular tourist attraction.
+This is a beautiful museum and a popular tourist attraction in the city.

 The 16-room mansion of local flour mill tycoon R.D.
 Hubbard and his family, completed in 1905, is open to the public.
 Admission to the museum is paid for guided one-hour tours.